chungers/infrakit/docs/content/faq/index.md

 Please provide this session ID to the maintainer debugging your issue.
 ```

-_Please note that your output will be slightly different from the above and will reflect your nodes_
+_Please note that your output will be slightly different from the above, depending on your swarm configuration_

 ## Analytics

 The beta versions of Docker for AWS and Azure send anonymized analytics to Docker.
 These analytics are used to monitor beta adoption and are critical to improve Docker for AWS and Azure.

 ## How to run administrative commands?

-By default when you SSH into the manager, you will be logged in as the regular username: `docker` - It is possible however to run commands with elevated privileges by using `sudo`.
+By default when you SSH into a manager, you will be logged in as the regular username: `docker` - It is possible however to run commands with elevated privileges by using `sudo`.
 For example to ping one of the nodes, after finding its IP via the Azure/AWS portal (e.g. 10.0.0.4), you could run:
 ```
 $ sudo ping 10.0.0.4
 ```

+Note that access to Docker for AWS and Azure happens through a shell container that itself runs on Docker.